A Guide to Misdiagnosis Claims: Do You Have A Claim?

 Time Limit For Medical Negligence for NHS Misdiagnosis

 It is important that you know how long you have to sue for medical negligence for NHS misdiagnosis.
-Ideally, you have three years from the date of negligence (misdiagnosis in this case) or from the date you became aware of it to make a claim against the NHS.
+Ideally, you have three years from the date of negligence (misdiagnosis in this case) or from the date you became aware of it to claim against the NHS.

 The exceptions to this rule are: